 What the Locals Do in Paris

-To appreciate the City of Light as the locals do, you can start by learning some of the daily rituals of Paris life.
-These simple, fun pleasures will quickly get you into the swing of being Parisian.
+To appreciate the City of Light as the locals do, start by learning some of the daily rituals of Parisian life.
+These simple pleasures will quickly get you into the swing of things.

 Le café in Paris isn't simply a drink that begins the day: it's a way of life.
-Though Parisians do stop at the counter to order a quick café expresse, bien serré, s'il vous plaît ("good and strong, please"), more often people treat the café as an extension of their apartments, with laptops precariously balanced, cell phones ringing, and business being done; in Paris the café is the place to work, read, and chat with friends any time of the day.
-Think of Simone de Beauvoir, who spent more time at Café de Flore (172 bd.
-St-Germain, 6e 01–45–48–55–26) than in her chilly apartment.
-Choose a café with a patio or good windows for people-watching, or pause at the nearest counter, and you're in for a dose of Parisian café culture.
-Most locals have their own favorites, and we've listed some of our top choices on the neighborhood Getting Oriented pages; you're bound to find your own preferred haunt(s).
+Though Parisians do stop at the counter to order a quick café expresse, bien serré, s'il vous plaît ("good and strong, please"), more often people treat the café as an extension of their home or office, with laptops precariously balanced, cell phones ringing, gossip being shared, and business being done at any time of the day.
+Choose one with a patio or good windows for people-watching, or pause at the nearest counter, and you're in for a dose of Parisian café culture.
+There's no rush to leave and it's fine to request a glass of water.
+Just one caveat: don't complicate your coffee order.
+Other than at a trickle of places, cafés don't serve low-fat or soy milk, even if they say they do.

-The Tour Eiffel might be the most famous symbol of Paris, but perhaps the true banner of France is the baguette, the long, caramel-color bread brandished at every meal.
+The Eiffel Tower might be the most famous symbol of Paris, but perhaps the true banner of France is the baguette, the long, caramel-color bread offered at every meal.
 Locals take inordinate pride at finding the best baguette in the neighborhood.
-To find a worthy boulangerie—a bakery that specializes in bread, as opposed to a pâtisserie, specializing in pastries—look for a line outside on weekend mornings.
-Three faves in Paris are Arnaud Delmontel (39 rue des Martys, 9e 01–48–78–29–33), Jean-Pierre Cohier (270 rue du Faubourg St-Honoré, 8e 01–42–27–45–26), and Boulanger de Monge (123 rue Monge, 5e 01–43–37–54–20).
-True Parisians know that all baguettes are not created equal and will order one bien cuit (well-done) to get the crispiest of the litter.
-Also look for places labeled boulangerie and artisan to ensure that you’re getting the real thing and not a less-tasty industrial version.
-(If you see little raised dots on the underside of a baguette, that means it was made by a machine, not by hand.)
-As you're leaving the bakery, do as many Parisians do—nibble the end of the crust to taste the bread while it's still warm.
+To locate a worthy boulangerie—a bakery that specializes in bread, as opposed to a pâtisserie, one specializing in pastries—look for a line outside on weekend mornings.
+Also look for places labeled artisan to ensure that you’re getting the genuine creation, not a less-tasty industrial version.
+A tip: if you see little raised dots on the underside, it means the baguette was made by a machine instead of by hand.
+True Parisians know that all baguettes are not created equal and will order one bien cuit (well-done) to get the crispiest of the batch.
+After buying yours, do what many locals do: nibble the end of the crust while it's still warm.